superredlark2/GAHHG/README.md

 [longitude] [latitude]

-[index of the inner ring] [number of vertices of the inner ring]
+[index of the inner ring] [number of vertices of the inner ring + 1]

 [longitude] [latitude]

 ......

-The value of longitude is [-180,180], and the value of latitude is [-90,90].
-If a ring has n vertices, n+1 vertices are included in the file, where the first vertex is the same as the n+1 vertex.
-Here is an example file of a spherical triangle with an inner ring.
+The longitude range is -180° ~ 180° and the latitude range is -90° ~ 90°.
+If a ring has n vertices, n+1 vertices are included in the file, where the first vertex is the same as the (n+1)th vertex.
+Below is an example file of a spherical triangle with an inner ring.

 POLYGON 1 1